ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 # Client-RS Communication # {#c-rs-comm}

-This section describes the exchange between C and RS, including the execution of the EDHOC protocol, and the uploading of the access token from C to RS.
+This section describes the exchange between C and RS, including the execution of the EDHOC protocol and the uploading of the access token from C to RS.
 The alternative workflow, where AS uploads the access token directly to RS, is described in {{I-D.ietf-ace-workflow-and-params}}.

 C and RS run the EDHOC protocol (see {{edhoc-exec}}), and C uploads the access token in an EAD field (see {{AT-in-EAD}}) of an EDHOC message.
 Once successfully completed the EDHOC session, C and RS derive an OSCORE Security Context (see {{oscore-security-context}}).
-OSCORE protects the communication when C accesses resources at RS, as per the access rights specified in the access token (see {{access-rights-verif}}).
+After that, OSCORE is used for protecting communications when C accesses resources at RS, as per the access rights specified in the access token (see {{access-rights-verif}}).

 Detailed examples are given in {{examples}}.

 ## EAD items for Access Token and Session Identifier {#AT-in-EAD}

- This document defines EAD items (see {{Section 3.8 of RFC9528}}) for transporting access token and session idenfier in EDHOC.
+This document defines EAD items (see {{Section 3.8 of RFC9528}}) for transporting an access token or a session idenfier in EDHOC.

 * EAD\_ACCESS\_TOKEN  = (ead\_label, ead\_value), where:

-    * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}, and
+  * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}.
-    * ead\_value is a CBOR byte string equal to the value of the "access\_token" field of the access token response from AS, see {{as-c}}.
+  * ead\_value is a CBOR byte string equal to the value of the "access\_token" field of the access token response from AS (see {{as-c}}).

-This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must process the protocol with the received access token, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
-A Client or Resource Server supporting the profile of ACE defined in this document MUST support this EAD item.
+  This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must progress the protocol using the received access token, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
+A client or resource server supporting the profile of ACE defined in this document MUST support this EAD item.

-EAD\_ACCESS\_TOKEN is used only when uploading the first access token of a token series, but not for the update of access rights, see {{update-access-rights-c-rs}}.
+  EAD\_ACCESS\_TOKEN is used only when uploading the first access token of a token series, but not for the update of access rights (see {{update-access-rights-c-rs}}).

   Editor's note: Add example.
-Value for ead_label not from lowest range, suggested value 26.

 * EAD\_SESSION\_ID  = (ead\_label, ead\_value), where:

-    * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}, and
+  * ead\_label is the integer value TBD registered in {{iana-edhoc-ead}}.
-    * ead\_value is a CBOR byte string equal to the value of the "session\_id" field of EDHOC_Information (see {{edhoc-parameters-object}}).
+  * ead\_value is a CBOR byte string equal to the value of the "session\_id" field within the EDHOC_Information object specified by AS in the "edhoc_info" parameter of the response from the /token endpoint, when issuing the first access token of a token series (see {{as-c}}).

-This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must process the protocol with the access token associated with this session_id and with the AUTH_CRED_C used in the EDHOC session, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
+  This EAD item is critical, i.e., it is used only with the negative value of its ead\_label, indicating that the receiving RS must progress the protocol using the access token associated with the identifier specified in "ead\_value" and with the AUTH_CRED_C used in the EDHOC session, or else abort the EDHOC session (see {{Section 3.8 of RFC9528}}).
 A client or resource server supporting the profile of ACE defined in this document MUST support this EAD item.

-EAD\_SESSION\_ID is used only if the access token has been provisioned to the RS and is valid, but there is a need to establish a (new) OSCORE Security Context with EDHOC between C and RS.
+  EAD\_SESSION\_ID is used only if the access token has been provisioned to RS and is valid, but there is a need to establish a (new) OSCORE Security Context between C and RS through EDHOC.

   Editor's note: Add example.
-Value for ead_label from lowest range.

 ## EDHOC Session {#edhoc-exec}